machulsky61/GoldbachConjecture/README.md

 ## About the Conjecture
 Goldbach's Conjecture states that every even integer greater than 2 can be expressed as the sum of two prime numbers.
 In mathematical terms, if `n` is an even integer `> 2`, then there exist primes `p` and `q` such that `n = p + q`.
 Despite extensive computational verification for large numbers, a rigorous proof remains elusive.

-## Repository Structure
-- **goldbach.hs**: Contains source code for the implementation of Goldbach's Conjecture.
-- **LICENSE**: The license governing the use and distribution of code and materials in this repository.
-- **README.md**: The main documentation file providing an overview of the project.

 ## Usage
 To use the code in this repository, simply clone the repository to your local machine and explore the contents.